-The College adopted the Model Standards for Pharmacy Compounding of Non-Sterile Preparations and the accompanying Guidance Document for Pharmacy Compounding of Non-Sterile Preparations, following approval at the December 2017 Board meeting with full implementation by January 1, 2022.
-NAPRA also offers printable and fillable forms and checklists to support pharmacy professionals with meeting the standards.
+The College adopted the Model Standards for Pharmacy Compounding of Non-Sterile Preparations and the accompanying Guidance Document for Pharmacy Compounding of Non-Sterile Preparations, following approval at the December 2017 Board meeting, with full implementation by January 1, 2022.

 The standards apply to all pharmacy professionals in all practice settings that engage in non-sterile compounding in any capacity and are an important way to ensure patient safety and protect pharmacy personnel.